 We sometimes get asked if weighted hula hooping is safe and more specifically, can they damage your internal organs such as the kidneys?
 Weighted hooping is a new fitness trend that a lot of people are unfamiliar with, despite years of using traditional hula hoops in their youth.
 In this article, we explore if weighted hoops damage kidneys.

 If you ask most people where their kidneys are located they wouldn't be able to tell you!
 They can be found deep in the abdomen of the body, strongly protected by muscles, spine and lower rib cage.
 Due to this location of the kidneys, it's often very difficult to do damage to them, with only serious incidents such as car accidents or penetrating injury with a blunt weapon or bullet!
 If even light bruising or injury occurs to the kidneys the effects can be serious, with blood in urine and extreme pain being associated.
-Despite this most medical professionals including your local GP will say that heavy hula hooping won't create such damage.
+Despite this most medical professionals including your local GP will say that weighted hula hooping won't create such damage.

 Bleeding illnesses: If you're one of the select few that suffer from bleeding disorders then we don't recommend using a weighted hoop, especially if you're taking blood-thinning medication!
-If you're someone who bruises from hula hooping then we suggest starting out with the lightest smart hoop.
+If you're someone who bruises from weighted hula hooping then we suggest starting out with the lightest smart hoop.

 Prior spinal or joint injury: As the human body ages, it experiences natural wear and tears due to physical activities, especially in certain joints and muscles which experience repetitive movement.
 Despite weighted hoops focusing mostly on the core area, it can have a slightly negative effect on a small number of peoples' backs.
-This is true for those with a medical history of back issues and who might use a too heavy hula hoop when first starting out.
-If you do experience back pain when hula hooping this could be an underlying sign of a neurological symptom, especially if you get a tingling sensation in your hand!
+This is true for those with a medical history of back issues and who might use a weighted hula hoop when first starting out.
+If you do experience back pain when weighted hula hooping this could be an underlying sign of a neurological symptom, especially if you get a tingling sensation in your hand!
 If you do experience any of these signs book an appointment to see your local GP.

 In conclusion, using a smart hoop won't damage your kidneys or other internal organs, this is true for both adults and children who hula hoop.
 Follow some of the steps below to ensure your safety when using a weighted hoop!